BlueN1nja1/Eleven/README.md

 Current Available Accent Colors:
 ---------------------------------------------------------------------------------------------------------------------
-Pixel Blue, Lineage Green, Coral Red, Cyan, Banana Yellow, Deep Purple, Ocean, Monochrome and Eleven Pink
+Pixel Blue, Lineage Green, Coral Red, Cyan, Banana Yellow, Deep Purple, Ocean, Monochrome and Eleven Pink (Available on most versions below 6.0.0 as Material You replaces these.
+I may bring these colors back in a future update)

 Planned Accent Colors:
 ---------------------------------------------------------------------------------------------------------------------